 “We rarely ask for permission to buy shoes or a bag or a dress, but we do ask about jewelry, and they’re often around the same price,” she opines.
 “When a woman asks me if she should buy something for herself, my answer is always.
 ‘Yes, you deserve it.’
 Or, sometimes, ‘Just go for it!’”

-This brings to mind my mother’s engagement ring, with its one teeny diamond I had been so in awe of as a child.
+This brings to mind my mother’s diamond engagement ring, with its one teeny diamond I had been so in awe of as a child.
 Maybe Eve could include it as an ear climber.
 But then I’d have to buy the other two or three.
 Maybe I need to explore more.
 Jamie Rosen has her dream pair in mind.

 “I’d like a pair of old mine cuts on a French wire,” she says.
 Also at Town & Country, Jame is the magazine’s beauty director, but she earned her diamond stripes back at W when she worked at their offshoot magazine, W Jewelry, before I nabbed her to join me at W’s beauty department.